Overwatered Hydrangea: How To Identify, Treat and Prevent It

 Hydrangea plants are susceptible to overwatering.

-To prevent your plant from being overwatered, it is essential to water it carefully and only when the soil is dry.
+To prevent your plant from being overwatered, water it carefully and only when the soil is dry.

 The following are some tips on how to prevent overwatering a hydrangea plant: